allthingslinux/tux/docs/content/user/modules/moderation/index.md

 ## Common Use Cases

-### Use Case Name: Handling Rule Violations
+### Handling Rule Violations

 When a member violates server rules, moderators need a quick way to take action and maintain order.

 **Steps:**

-1. Issued a warning for first-time violations using `/warn`.
+1. Issue a warning for first-time violations using `/warn`.
 2. Use `/timeout` for repeat violations to temporarily restrict member interaction.
 3. Use `/ban` for severe violations to permanently remove the member.